Recording of telephone calls

 How long will you retain this information?

-Recordings of telephone calls are stored for forty days after which they are automatically deleted by the call management system.
+Recordings of telephone calls are stored for 40 days after which they are automatically deleted by the call management system.